humanwhocodes/humanwhocodes.com/src/content/blog/2024-01-10-fsx-modern-filesystem-api-javascript.md

 ### Swapping impls for testing

-Suppose you have a function called `readConfigFile()` that makes use of the `fsx` singleton from `node-fsx` to read a file called `config.json`.
+Suppose you have a function called `readConfigFile()` that makes use of the `fsx` singleton from `fsx-node` to read a file called `config.json`.
 When it comes time to test that function, you'd really rather not have it actually hit the filesystem.
 You can swap out the impl of `fsx` and replace it with an in-memory filesystem implementation provided by `fsx-memory`, like this:

 ```js
 import { fsx } from "fsx-node";